Sesame Noodles

 • 1 Tbs neutral-tasting oil or peanut oil (use the spoon you’ll use for the tahini to measure this)

-• 1.5 tsp. toasted sesame oil (try leaving this out and instead drizzling it over the noodles)
+• 1.5 tsp. toasted sesame oil (you can leave this out and instead drizzle it over the noodles)

 • 3 Tbs. tahini (using the spoon you used to measure the oil)